Grow more high-quality forage and watch your cattle thrive.Grow more high-quality forage and watch your cattle thrive.

 When it comes to weed control, choose a residual herbicide, such as DuraCor® herbicide, early in the season to stop weeds that are up and growing while providing control of those that germinate later.
 This extended control will help prevent weeds throughout the season, preserving moisture and allowing grasses to better compete against weeds.

-™ ® Trademarks of Corteva Agriscience and its affiliated companies.
+® Trademark of Corteva Agriscience and its affiliated companies.
 Under normal field conditions, DuraCor® is nonvolatile.
 DuraCor has no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
 Label precautions apply to forage treated with DuraCor and to manure and urine from animals that have consumed treated forage.
 DuraCor is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
+Consult the label for full details.
 Always read and follow label directions.